 Further, the proposed network can be trained to compute an objective function directly, while inference in belief networks with cycles is only approximate due to multiple counting of the same evidence.

-Recently, generalized belief propagation has been proposed [Yedidia et al., 2001] that allows for better approximations of the inference process.
-It would be interesting to investigate the relationship between this approach and the proposed hierarchical recurrent neural networks.
+Recently, Yeddia, Freeman and Weiss proposed generalized belief propagation that allows for better approximations of the inference process.
+It would be interesting to investigate the relationship between this approach and the hierarchical recurrent neural networks.

 The iterative reconstruction is not restricted to static images.
-The training method allows for a change of input and/or desired output at each time step.
-Thus, the networks should be able to integrate information over time, which would help to reconstruct video sequences.
+We showed that the recurrent network is able to integrate information over time in order to reconstruct digits from a sequence of images that were degraded by random background level, contrast reduction, occlusion, and pixel noise.
+The training method allows also for a change of the desired output at each time step.
+Thus, the networks should be able to reconstruct video sequences.